Safety & Conduct

 Campus safety is a high priority.
 Our Student Affairs staff and campus police work closely with the community to ensure a safe and secure campus.

 Emergency text message alerts

 Get text alerts in case of an emergency on campus.
 Sign up now or update your phone number.

 We will only send text messages when there is an emergency or if we are testing the emergency alerts system.

 The University Police Department supports the overall mission of the university by providing the highest level of safety services possible.
 Officers are on-duty 24 hours, available at any time to respond to reports of criminal activity, suspicious circumstances, traffic collisions, safety hazards, and medical and fire emergencies.
 Please take the time to say hello to individual officers as they go about making our campus a safe and secure learning environment

-The Dean of Students office promotes an inclusive campus community and serves as a resource for students and their families.
-Dr. Erickson works closely with the other deans and faculty on the campus to provide support, information, and referrals, and to facilitate resolution to student issues and problems.
+The Office of Student Life promotes an inclusive campus community and serves as a resource for students and their families.
+We work closely with the other deans and faculty on the campus to provide support, information, and referrals, and to facilitate resolution to student issues and problems.

 The California State University does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex, gender, or sexual orientation in employment, as well as all education programs and activities operated by the University (both on and off campus), and protect all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and sexual violence.